yao-zhao/caffe/README.md

 - **Gaussian Probability Loss**: A loss layer that takes two bottoms (one mean, one varirance) to maximize the likelihood of a gaussian distribution.
 Can be viewed as a generalized case for euclidean loss.
 New layers include: gaussian_loss_layer (lorentzian_loss_layer is similar).

 - **Data Augmentation**: multiple data augmentation on the fly using opencv3.1.0. check util/image_transformations.
+Functions including: rotation, scaling jitter, contrast jitter, perspective transformation, periodic transformation, more cropping options.

 - **Ladder Net**: multiple layers from the [ladder network](https://arxiv.org/abs/1507.02672).
 New layers include: noise_layer, ladder_loss_layer, vanilla_ladder_combinator_layer.